Kristen Stewart On Donald Trump And ‘Twilight’ Reunion With Robert Pattinson

 “Even though after the first one, which stood alone, it lasted a long time.
 It’s hard to speak to a five-year period in a few sentences, but I loved doing it.
 But that doesn’t mean I want to keep doing it.
 But if other people wanted to?
 Yeah, sure.
 To be honest with you, I would be interested.
 I’d be kind of fascinated, but it wouldn’t emotionally affect me one way or the other,” she added.

 What do you think about Kristen Stewart and Meryl Streep’s comments on Donald Trump?
-Do you think Twilight movie actress will share screen space with Robert Pattinson?
+Do you think the Twilight movie actress will share screen space with Robert Pattinson?
 Sound off your views in the comments below.

 [Featured Image by Tommaso Boddi/Getty Images for IMDb and Drew Angerer/Getty Images]